 A water fountain provides continuous fresh water to your canine friend.
 It’s important to buy a high-quality fountain though, as the worst models are overpriced and unreliable.
 In this article, we’ve listed four of the best dog water fountains to help you make the right choice for your pet.

-My top pick for a dog water fountain is the excellent Dogit Design Fresh and Clear.
-It has a large capacity, is easy to clean and filters debris to keep water fresh.
+My top pick for a dog water fountain is the excellent Zeus Design Fresh and Clear.
+It has a large capacity, is easy to clean, and filters debris to keep water fresh.
 The raised design is also more comfortable for medium or large dogs.
-If you want your pet to have clean water throughout the day, the Dogit is a great choice.
+If you want your pet to have clean water throughout the day, the Zeus is a great choice.